Naveen48-gif/Order-Processing-System-with-Live-Operations-Dashboard/README.md

 ## Team Project

-This project was developed as a student team project to understand how backend systems handle **concurrent requests, inventory consistency, asynchronous processing, and real-time monitoring**.
+This project was developed as a student team project to understand how backend systems handle **concurrent requests, inventory consistency, asynchronous processing, and real-time monitoring** for Acentra Hackathon
+.

 ---